dafyddcrosby/dns_incrementor/README.md

 Bugs
 ----

 It will overflow the serial if you make more than 100 revisions in a day (eg. 2014123199 -> 20141231100).
-If you need to make more than 100 revisions a day, then either you're doing something very wrong or you've got enough going on that maybe this script isn't for you.
+If you need to make more than 100 revisions a day, then either you're doing something wrong or you've got enough going on that maybe this script isn't for you.